expressjs/expressjs.com/en/advanced/best-practice-security.md

 * Use the [nmap](https://nmap.org/) and [sslyze](https://github.com/nabla-c0d3/sslyze) tools to test the configuration of your SSL ciphers, keys, and renegotiation as well as the validity of your certificate.
 * Use [safe-regex](https://www.npmjs.com/package/safe-regex) to ensure your regular expressions are not susceptible to [regular expression denial of service](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS) attacks.

-## Avoid other known vulnerabilities

-Keep an eye out for [Node Security Project](https://nodesecurity.io/advisories) advisories that may affect Express or other modules that your app uses.
-In general, the Node Security Project is an excellent resource for knowledge and tools about Node security.

-Finally, Express apps - like any other web apps - can be vulnerable to a variety of web-based attacks.
-Familiarize yourself with known [web vulnerabilities](https://www.owasp.org/index.php/Top_10_2013-Top_10) and take precautions to avoid them.
 </div>